Dance Alumni, please tell us what you are up to by filling out this form.

 I’ve just started my Ph.D. in Theatre and Performance Arts at the University of Pittsburgh, where my research focuses on hip-hop dance forms, and issues of race and gender in performance theory and dance history.
 I also serve as an in-house choreographer for some of Pitt’s productions.
 (Update: October, 2009)

-I currently live in Omaha, NE and work full-time with West Corporation.
-I continue to teach ballet and modern at the Jewish Community Center and Robin Welch Dance Arts.
-I am also dancing and choreographing with the University of Nebraska-Omaha’s The Moving Company, Omaha Dance Project and Omaha Modern Dance Collective.
-If you are ever in the area, don’t hesitate to look me up!
-I love being able to chat with fellow Oles (Update: August, 2012)
+I currently live in Omaha, NE and am working full-time at the Jewish Community Center of Omaha as the Assistant Dance and Cultural Arts Director.
+I still continue to teach Ballet and Modern for the JCC and am now involved in the JCC’s Musical Theater Community Acting Group.
+I am also dancing and choreography for tbd.
+Dance Collective, University of Nebraska-Omaha’s The Moving Company, Omaha Dance Project and Omaha Modern Dance Collective.
+Let me know if you are ever in Omaha, I would love to chat with fellow Oles!
+(Update: August, 2014)

 Following St. Olaf graduation I spent the year in Rennes, France teaching English in a middle school and elementary school.
 I loved my experience so much that I am back for the fall of 2011 to start a masters program in European Literature.